Research-and-Information-Service/statistics-in-research/README.md

 ## Contributions

 It is the author's intention that this documentation be updated in the future to cover a range of additional topics including the use of linear and non linear regression, more complex statistical modelling and introductory machine learning models.

-Credits
-Massive thanks to Emma Beynon for her work on the Statistics and Machine Learning notebooks and also for her help in QA'ing and delivering this.

-Also another massive thanks to Jose Portilla whose excellent Python For Analysis and visualisation served as much of the inspiration for this course.
-You can check out his course on Udemy here: https://www.udemy.com/learning-python-for-data-analysis-and-visualization/